Creating and following team working agreements is a key characteristic of successful teams.

 I facilitated over 500 teams in eight countries in my 35-year team-building career.
 I worked with many of those teams for several years.
-Every team created some kind of team Work Agreement and every team grew and succeeded because of it.
+Every team created some kind of “fit-for-purpose” team Work Agreement and every team grew and succeeded because of it.

 This truth alone is enough justification for creating team Work Agreements.

 It is far better to have Work Agreements in place before conflict happens.
 But even if your team is currently in conflict, it is never too late to create and follow Work Agreements.

 This success can happen in your team, too.